 If you are looking for a business that is not taxed to death then consider starting a not-for-profit church.
 This type of business will not be subject to general taxation, however, some exception do apply to this situation.
 Fortunately, if set up properly, you can run a very profitable and charitable organization that not only provides you with a low tax base business, but that also provides valuable services to your community.

 In order to reap the most tax savings from your church organization you need to set it up as a not-for-profit organization.
-This means that you will need to incorporate your organization and then file for exempt status with the IRS.
+This means that you will need to incorporate your organization and then file for exempt status with the IRS, this is not as easy as forming an llc.
 Incorporation will require that you have a board of trustees, a written set of bylaws and a well organized church structure that includes oversight committees and other managing and monitoring positions.
 Once approved as a not-for-profit organization, or NPO, you will be required to file an annual information return (instead of a tax return) and you will also be required to undergo annual or biannual professional audits.
 The completion of these requirements will cost you money, so you will need to weigh the cost of tax return preparation and audits against your tax savings.

 Clergy and Taxable Income